medelfor/surreal-docs-documentation/surdocs/docs/reference/tags.md

 For instance if the C++ comment of a `UCLASS` contains a reference to one of its Blueprint-callable `UFUNCTION`s then in the description of this class in the Blueprint API reference, the reference to this function won't lead to the function in the C++ API reference but instead will lead to the corresponding function in the Blueprint reference.
 However in C++ reference, the reference will lead to the C++ function.

 This way Surreal Docs enables user to provide two partially different documentations, with each one being adapted to its context but both being made out of the same text.
 ``

+``note
+The documentation pieces can contain Markdown markup, but no Surreal Markdown is allowed at the moment.
+Please refer to [Surreal Markdown reference](docs/surreal-md "Surreal Markdown reference") for more info on the differences between Markdown and Surreal Markdown.
+``

 ### What can be documented?